juyingnan/vccf/README.md

 #### **Violin Charts for Immune Cells**

-These interactive violin plots show the distribution of distances of immune cells (T Helper, T Killer, T reg, macrophages) to the nearest endothelial cell in marked sun exposure and mild exposure regions and plotted by age for all 10 donors.
+These interactive violin plots show the distribution of distances of immune cells (T Helper, T Killer, T reg, macrophages) to the nearest endothelial cell in mild-marked sun exposede regions and plotted by age for all 10 donors.

 [Link to violin plots for immune cell distances from endothelial cells](https://hubmapconsortium.github.io/vccf-visualization-release/html/violin_cell.html)